polyanacunha/AGENDA/documentation.md

 see your changes: git status
 add your changes: git add .
-commit your changes: git commit -m "commit message" send your changes to the repository: git push -u origin branch name
+commit your changes: git commit -m "commit message" send your changes to the repository: git push -u origin branch name in case you created a new repository in a wrong folder, go to that folder and use this command: rm -r .git

 ## Rodar as migrations
 1. instalar o entity framework com o comando " dotnet ef migrations add <nomeDaMigration>"